LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 [[images/error.png]]

-As you see errors are beautiful displayed directly in your browser.
+As you see errors are beautifully displayed directly in your browser.

 ## Preparing the application